Oxsomi/core3/README.md

   - File manipulation (in working or app dir only) such as read, write, move, rename, delete, create, info, foreach, checking.
   - Virtual file system; for accessing files included into the exe, apk, etc. Which are built through CMake.
   - Input devices: multiple mice and keyboards (all accessible individually).
-  - Lock, Atomics and Thread for multi threading purposes.
-  - Log for colored and proper cross platform logging.
   - Window for physical (OS-backed) and virtual (in memory) windows.
   - For more info check the [documentation](docs/platforms.md).
 - OxC3_graphics: deps(OxC3_platforms)